 Sarah dreamed about saving lives as a doctor ever since she was a little girl.
 So when she learned that paying for medical school meant going into debt, she initially wasn’t too concerned.
 By the time she graduated, though, she had more than $300,000 in medical school loans.
-It’s a staggering figure that she is still struggling to pay off eight years later.
+It’s a staggering amount of loans that she is still struggling to pay off eight years later.

 How paying for medical school can lead to debt

 When medical students graduate, a degree isn’t the only thing they bring home.
 The median debt of a new medical school graduate is $200,000, according to the Association of American Medical Colleges (AAMC).
 Eighteen percent of graduates are like Sarah, owing $300,000 or more.